josephbell1001/Tetris/README.md

 ## 🛡️ Credits

 - Tutorial inspiration by **Programming With Nick** (although many project features were adapted from the tutorial, all code was written by myself and extra functionality was included).
-- Sounds and Music created by [**Spyros**](https://assetstore.unity.com/packages/audio/music/black-swan-vs-white-swan-audio-pack-219984).
+- Royalty Free Sounds and Music created by [**Spyros**](https://assetstore.unity.com/packages/audio/music/black-swan-vs-white-swan-audio-pack-219984).